-I recently review Mark Lilla's new book, The Once and Future Liberal, for Washington Monthly.
+I recently reviewed Mark Lilla's new book, The Once and Future Liberal, for Washington Monthly.
 An excerpt:

 As with so much else in The Once and Future Liberal, which is an infuriatingly self-defeating book, Lilla has a good point that is betrayed by its articulation, and is therefore unlikely to be heard or engaged by precisely those who most need to hear it.
 Who, after all, needs to be persuaded to think, speak, and act differently if the liberal zeitgeist is truly to shift?
 Who is it that creates and shifts new zeitgeists on the left?
 Activists, students, teachers, artists, intellectuals, visionaries.
 Yet the book, depending on the page and chapter, is too abstract for activists, too crusty for students and artists and visionaries, too intellectual for teachers, and too reductionist in its history and theory for intellectuals.